James Brunlees: Railway across the Solway Firth

-James Brunlees was the engineer of the Solway Junction Railway.
+Brunlees was the engineer of the Solway Junction Railway.
 This involved a 1 mi 8 chain cast-iron girder viaduct between Bowness-on-Solway and Annan across the Solway Firth in Scotland.
-It had 193 spans with 2,892 tons of cast iron for the piles and 1,807 tons of wrought iron.
+It had 193 spans, with 2,892 tons of cast iron for the piles, and 1,807 tons of wrought iron.
 The Act of Parliament was passed in 1864 and the railway was opened in 1869.

-Unfortunately in 1875 and 1881 the viaduct was damaged by ice.
+In 1875 and 1881, the viaduct was damaged by ice.
 In 1881 the damage was severe and there was a Board of Trade Inquiry.
-The inspecting officer said that because of the thickness of ice, the size of the ice-floes, and the absence of wind, it was not surprising that the cast-iron columns had not withstood the shock.
+The inspecting officer said that because of the thickness of the ice, the size of the ice floes, and the absence of wind, it was not surprising that the cast-iron columns had not withstood the shock.
 This method of construction should be avoided in estuaries where the climate was subject to sudden changes in temperature and to blows from floating ice.
 He had no objection to rebuilding the viaduct but recommended modifications to prevent a repetition.
-He did not criticise anyone however, perhaps because this type of engineering was new and everyone was learning.
+He did not criticise anyone, however, perhaps because this type of engineering was new and everyone was learning.